 All in all, you’re likely to have PA if you show low B12 or high MMA or homocysteine levels, as well as a positive pernicious anemia blood test result for IFA or PCA.

 The new guidelines by the British Committee for Standards in Haematology show that the most important factor is the clinical picture.
 If you have clear pernicious anemia symptoms – even if your results look normal, or if you are yet to have a test – begin treatment right away.
 This is because B12 is a water-soluble vitamin.
-That means any excess goes out through your urine.
+It means that any excess goes out through your urine.
 No risk at all, as you can’t overdose.

 Best of luck with your pernicious anemia diagnosis, and don’t panic if you test positive.
 We live in an age where cheap B12 shots can keep you alive and well.
 Just don’t wait!
 With PA, waiting could mean some very real and serious nerve damage.